West Windsor Ninjas Girls Softball Association

 Treasury Policies and Procedures

-These policies apply to every bank account and every team operated by the West Windsor Ninjas and Witches Girls Softball Association.
+These policies apply to every team operated by the West Windsor Ninjas and Witches Girls Softball Association, with the exception of the Witches Gold program.
 The West Windsor Ninjas and Witches are a tax exempt organization under Section 501(c)(3) of the Internal Revenue Code.
 As a result, there are strict requirements to ensure that the funds collected on behalf of the West Windsor Ninjas are compliant with the goals of a tax exempt organization.
 The funds collected will be used solely for the benefit of providing a softball program for our members.
 A key provision is that the organization must not be organized or operated for private interests or for the benefit of any one individual.
 A conflict of interest policy that must be followed has been included in the bylaws to prevent such conflict from arising.
 All compensation arrangements will be subject to the procedures outlined in Section 501(c)(3) of the Internal Revenue Code.
-So, before making any payments for any reasons to any parent, coach, board member or trainer, you must read and comply with the conflict of interest section of the bylaws.
 Questions should be directed to the treasurer at

 A request for 501 (c)(3) documentation should also be resent to